andreaaraldo/machine-learning-for-networks/9x.ml_highspeed_networks/README.md

 All the datasets are in .csv format
 The interesting datasets are :
 - fulldataset.csv
-- highdataset.csv
+- highdataset.csv (you can ignore it)
-- middataset.csv
+- middataset.csv (you can ignore it)
-- lowdataset.csv
+- lowdataset.csv (you can ignore it)

 Check the features with the command: